martinit18/nested_fit/README.md

 A complete selection of input files example is given in the folder `examples` where the implementation of the function of the python library are given.

-It follwos a complete description of `nf_input.dat` file.
+It follows a complete description of `nf_input.dat` file.

 ```
 4.4                 # Program version